Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_expert.rst

 **************************
 Configure forced callbacks
 **************************
-As explained previously, any Lightning callback can be added by passing it through command line or including it in the config via ``class_path`` and ``init_args`` entries.
+As explained previously, any Lightning callback can be added by passing it through the command line or including it in the config via ``class_path`` and ``init_args`` entries.

 However, certain callbacks **must** be coupled with a model so they are always present and configurable.
 This can be